Do Riemannian Submersions Preserve Positive Intermediate Ricci Curvature?: Introduction

-On the other hand, in \cite{galaz-garcia}, Galaz-Garc\'{i}a, Kell, Mondino, and Sosa, show that four of the synthetic analogs of a lower bound on Ricci curvature {\em are} preserved under the quotient maps of isometric group actions.
+In \cite{galaz-garcia}, Galaz-Garc\'{i}a, Kell, Mondino, and Sosa, show that four of the synthetic analogs of a lower bound on Ricci curvature {\em are} preserved under the quotient maps of isometric group actions.
 In light of this and the results of this paper, it is natural to ask how one should define the synthetic analog of intermediate Ricci curvature bounded from below. \end{remark-nonumb}

-Section \ref{2_notation} establishes the notations and conventions of this paper.
+In Section \ref{2_notation} we establish notation and review the definition of the $C^1$-topology on the space of $(0,2)$ tensors.
 In particular, because it is convenient for the proof of Theorem \ref{trying too hard}, we define the $C^1$-norm of a $(0,2)$-tensor relative to fixed background metric.
 We then compare this definition to the standard one that is given in terms of a fixed atlas.

-In Section \ref{3_construction_of_functions}, we show how to construct $C^1$ small functions while controlling their Hessians.
+In Section \ref{3_construction_of_functions}, we show how to construct $C^1$-small functions while controlling their Hessians.
 The main result of the section, Lemma \ref{existence lemma omega}, will be used later in the paper to construct functions, $\omega_h,\omega_v :B \to \R$, which we use to define the metrics $\tilde{g}_M$ and $\tilde{g}_B$ that prove Theorem \ref{trying too hard}.
 The way that $\omega_h$ and $\omega_v$ determine $\tilde{g}_M$ and $\tilde{g}_B$ is specified in Section \ref{4_definition_of_the_metric}.

 In Section \ref{5_verification_on_the_base}, we verify Inequality (\ref{real neg}).
 Since Inequality (\ref{real neg}) asserts that {\em all} sectional curvatures of $B$ at $p$ are smaller than $-K$, a fortiori,